Ireland '23 - Day 4 & 5 - Dublin to Killarney

 western hemlock Lakes of Killarney in a hard rain

-Muckross House - Descending steadily from the Torq car park, I somehow walked past the Muckross estate for about a half mile before realizing I'd missed a turn.
-When I headed back, the wind was intense with sideways rain, so I was wet & cold when I finally arrived at the Muckross House entrance.
+Muckross House - Descending steadily from the Torq car park, I somehow walked past the Muckross estate for about a half-mile before realizing I'd missed a turn.
+As I headed back, the wind was intense with sideways rain, so I was wet & cold when I finally arrived at the Muckross House entrance.

-Inside it was overly warm, and I enjoyed a relaxed stroll through the place.
+Inside it was overly warm, so I enjoyed a relaxed stroll through the place.
 I didn't know the first thing about it.
 There are 65 rooms, but tourists only see 15 of them.
-The most important rooms had informative docents, usually with a captivated audience, and I tended to breeze past.....
+The most important rooms had informative docents, usually with a captivated audience, which I tended to breeze past.....

 History - A wealthy American family from Philadelphia - Henry Arthur Herbert and his wife, watercolorist Mary Balfour Herbert - built the house in a Tudor style and moved into the place in 1843 (there's more below, see Postscript).